JaneliaSciComp/G4_Display_Tools/docs/pcontrol.md

 ---
-title:  PControl
+title:  Panel_com
 parent: Generation 4
 nav_order: 15
 ---

-# PControl
+# The `Panel_com` command

 Running the [G4 Host](software_setup.md) software initiates the IO card of the system to start a TCP/IP server on the `localhost` at port `62222`.
 Through this TCP/IP connection, it is possible to communicate directly with the arena.
 Here we list the commands available in `Panel_com` which would allow you to implement the same functionality in a language of your choosing.
 For simplicity we document both, MATLAB's `Panel_com` command as well as the underlying TCP/IP data exchange.
 For the TCP/IP we use python as an example.

 The TCP/IP commands follow a common structure: the first byte represents the length of package following the length command and the second byte is a command ID (_Stream frame_ and _Change root directory_ are notably different, they start with the command IDs followed by two bytes representing the length of the packet).
-This means, a two-byte TCP/IP command consists of a length of `1` and the command ID, a three-byte command would starte with a length of `2`, the command ID, and a value.
+This means, a two-byte TCP/IP command consists of a length of `1` and the command ID, a three-byte command would start with a length of `2`, the command ID, and a value.

 ## Initiate the connection